 Showing these signs and symptoms does not necessarily mean that a person has been exposed to riot control agents.

-Long-term health effects of exposure to riot control agents
+Are there long-term health effects of exposure to riot control agents?

 - Prolonged exposure, especially in an enclosed area, may lead to long-term effects such as eye problems including scarring, glaucoma, and cataracts, and may possibly cause breathing problems such as asthma.